 Our business relies on our ability to attract and retain our talent, including engineers, data scientists, product designers and product developers.
-As of May 31, 2021, we had over 400 employees.
+As of December 31, 2020, we had over 350 full-time employees.
 Of these employees, approximately 70% work in engineering, product development, and design.
 We believe that people want to work at a company that is values-driven like Duolingo, and therefore our ability to recruit talent is aided by our mission and brand reputation.
 We compete for talent within the technology industry.